2025-2026 University Catalog

 Return to: Summary of Curricula Offered

-In addition to meeting the requirements for classified graduate standing and the basic requirements for the Master of Arts degree, as described in Requirements for Master’s Degrees , the student must complete a graduate program of 31 to 34 units (depending on prior experience) of 500-, 600-, and 700-level courses.
+In addition to meeting the requirements for classified graduate standing and the basic requirements for the Master of Arts degree, as described in Requirements for Master’s Degrees , the student must complete a graduate program of 31 units of 500-, 600-, and 700-level courses.

 |